 For angioplasty, a special catheter (a long, thin, hollow tube) is inserted into a blood vessel and guided to the blocked coronary artery.
 The catheter has a tiny balloon at its tip.
 Once the catheter is in place, the balloon is inflated at the narrowed area of the coronary artery.
-This presses the fatty tissue against the sides of the artery making more room for blood flow.
+This presses the plaque or blood clot blocking the artery against the sides of the artery making more room for blood flow.

 The doctor may determine that another type of procedure is necessary.
 This may include the use of atherectomy (removal of plaque) at the site of the narrowing of the artery.
 In atherectomy, there may be tiny blades on a balloon or a rotating tip at the end of the catheter.
 When the catheter reaches the narrowed spot in the artery, the plaque is broken up or cut away to open the artery.

-Once the stent has been placed, tissue will begin to form over it within a few days after the procedure.
+Once the stent has been placed, tissue will start to form over it within a few days after the procedure.
 The stent will be completely covered by scar tissue within a month or so.
-Medication must be taken to decrease the "stickiness" of platelets (special blood cells that clump together to stop bleeding), to keep blood clots from forming inside the stent.
-Your doctor will give specific instructions on which medications need to be taken and for how long.
+Medicines called antiplatelets must be taken to decrease the "stickiness" of platelets (special blood cells that clump together to stop bleeding), and to prevent blood clots from forming inside the stent.
+Your doctor will give specific instructions on which medicines need to be taken and for how long.

 Because stents can become blocked, it is important for you to talk with your doctor about what you need to do if you have chest pain after a stent placement.

-If scar tissue does form inside the stent, a repeat procedure may be needed, either with balloon angioplasty or with a second stent.
+If scar tissue does form inside the stent, a repeat procedure may be needed.
+This may be using either balloon angioplasty or with a second stent.
 In some cases, radiation therapy may be given through a catheter placed near the scar tissue to stop the growth of scar tissue and open up the vessel.
+This is called brachytherapy.

 Angioplasty is done to restore coronary artery blood flow when the narrowed artery is in a location that can be reached in this manner.
 Not all coronary artery disease (CAD) can be treated with angioplasty.
 Your doctor will decide the best way to treat your CAD based on your circumstances.